 Mouthwash is effective in improving overall oral hygiene, which can factor into dry mouth.

 More specifically, mouthwashes containing xylitol helps promote saliva production.
-This may provide short-term relief, as mentioned in this 2015 review.
+This may provide short-term relief, as mentioned in

 8. Avoid breathing through your mouth